rankmath/fast-indexing-api/readme.txt

 = v1.1.7 [Feb 01, 2022] =
 * Improved: Styling of some elements
+* Improved: Don't submit a post automatically if it's set to noindex
 * Fixed: Some of the text was not translation ready
 * Fixed: A couple of coding standard issues